efeelize/eng/kaiyan/dinner/appliance_cook.md

 > 2) cutlery:So you can kind of think of cutlery as like forks and knives and basically, yes, knives- things that you cut with,spoons and chopsticks too, all of that stuff for eating.

-## 2)measuring spoons [量匙]
+## 2)measuring spoons/ cup & cups [量匙/量杯]
-> so if you're making some meal and you're following a recipe very carefully, you need to measure, you need to like put in maybe one tablespoon or one teaspoon of oil or or something else.
+> 1)so if you're making some meal and you're following a recipe very carefully, you need to measure, you need to like put in maybe one tablespoon or one teaspoon of oil or or something else.
 It's important to be, you know, accurate and careful.So there're always really handy to have around, and especially for like people over here in Canada and north America, we bake a lot.

+> 2)So when you are cooking from a recipe, they usually have the number of measuring cups you need to use.so we need two cups of glutinous rice flour and one cup of water.

 ## 3)cutting/chopping board /ˈkʌtɪŋ bɔrd/ 切菜板 & chop up /ʧɑp ʌp/ 剁碎
 > so a cutting board.
 It's often like plastic or wood and it's basically that kind of flat piece that you chop things on.so cooking like chopping up some vegetables and for that, you need a cutting board.